TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1331/README.md

 - [ucglib](https://github.com/olikraus/ucglib)
 - [Adafruit SSD1331 OLED Driver Library for Arduino](https://github.com/adafruit/Adafruit-SSD1331-OLED-Driver-Library-for-Arduino)

 > [!NOTE]
-> Oli Kraus, the author of the infamous universal display library for *monochrome* displays ([U8glib]()), has also created an universal library for *color* displays: [Ucglib]().
-Library support includes color OLED drivers like *SSD1335*.
+> Oli Kraus, the author of the renowned universal display library for *monochrome* displays ([U8glib]()), has also created a universal library for *color* displays: [Ucglib]().
+This library supports color OLED drivers like *SSD1335*.
 [Here is what the author said](https://forum.arduino.cc/t/ucglib-color-oled-and-tft-library/209302) about this library.

 <img src="images/oled_ssh1331_stripes_t.png" width="60%" height="60%" />

 #### PlatformIO

-I edited and compiled all source codes in [platformio](https://platformio.org/) and used a [ESP32-S2 Mini](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32-s2/s2mini/).
-This is the *platformio.ini* I used:
+I edited and compiled all source code in [PlatformIO](https://platformio.org/) and used a [ESP32-S2 Mini](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32-s2/s2mini/).
+This is the *platformio.ini* configuration I used:

 ````
 [env:lolin_s2_mini]